 - One of the major themes of the novel is the struggle between the “weak and strong”.
 Explain how this is developed in the novel.

 - The insecurities of certain characters of the novel draw them all together.
 Prove this.

-The central story within the novel focuses around the relationship between George and Lennie.
+- The central story within the novel focuses on the relationship between George and Lennie.
 Consider whether it was a healthy relationship or whether it, in the end, was quite pointless.

 Consider what it is that so strongly binds George and Lennie together.

 It is important for individuals to have “dreams”.
 Explain the importance of dreams for several of the characters in the novel.